-Zucchini typically grow like crazy no matter what, and produce more than most anyone can eat.
+Zucchini typically grow like crazy no matter what and produce more than most anyone can eat.
 The problem I had was blossom end rot.
 Over the years, I have come across two different kinds of Blossom end rot.
-Both types have similar symptoms.
+Unfortunately, both types have similar symptoms.
 As soon as the zucchini started to put on, the ends would start to turn yellow, then soft, and start to rot right on the vine.
 Doing some research and testing my theories, I have discovered preventative methods for both types.

 Now, what to do with all those zucchinis?